 Luna is a communications and marketing specialist with a background in digital strategy for non-profits.
 She has a strong passion for storytelling, believing that stories are what spark us to learn and take action toward a better world.
 Before starting with the Canadian Federation of Humane Societies in 2015, Luna’s career was focused on sexual health, LGBTQ+ advocacy and human rights.
 Previously a freelancer, Luna has worked with a number of progressive organizations, including End Poverty Now, Planned Parenthood and POWER.
 She holds a Bachelor of Journalism from Carleton University and a Social Media Specialization Certificate from Algonquin College.
 She currently volunteers with the Community Engagement Committee of the Ten Oaks Project in support of LGBTQ+ children, youth and families.
-Luna lives in Ottawa with her three favourite humans, a 15-year-old calico named Caramel and a senior pug named Pandy.
+Luna lives in Ottawa with her two favourite humans, a 15-year-old calico named Caramel and a senior pug named Pandy.

 Lydia is a life-long animal lover who has more than 15 years of experience working in the administrative field.
 She has extensive experience with all administrative tasks, including scheduling, correspondence, event planning and human resources.
 Before coming to work at the Canadian Federation of Humane Societies, Lydia worked in the IT sector and the retirement sector.
 Working with or for animals has been a dream of hers for a very long time.
 Since starting at CFHS, she has learned a lot about animal welfare and wishes to grow her learning about the legal aspects of animal welfare and protection.
 Law has always been a passion of Lydia’s – she even had childhood dreams of being a police officer or a lawyer.
 She is a pet parent to a dog named Alaska, two cats named Zena and Molson, 3 budgies named Axel, Jellybean and Gismo and one lovebird named Skittles.